-- The baseline year for spending projections is 2019-20, for which outturns data are available, as this is the latest pre-COVID year available. - Spending is presumed to evolve differently for different service areas, but is modelled using assumptions on two key factors: changes in demand and changes in costs of servicing each unit of demand.
+The baseline year for spending projections is 2023-24, and by default reflects published budgets.
+Outturn data is not yet available.

+Spending is presumed to evolve differently for different service areas, but is modelled using assumptions on two key factors: changes in demand and changes in costs of servicing each unit of demand.
 For each service area, demand projections will reflect changes in population for the user group in question, and assumptions about how per capita demand will change.
-Cost projections will reflect changes in both labour costs (proxied by average earnings forecasts) and inflation, weighted according to available evidence on the use of inputs used by different services. - For adult social services, the population in question is adults.
-Demand per adult is based on projections of adult social care services demand by the Personal Social Services Research Unit, adjusted for forecast population growth of different areas, separately for those aged 18-64 and 65+. - For education and children's social services, the population in question is children.
+Cost projections reflect forecast changes in the GDP deflator by default.
+If selecting to project from a year when outturn data is available, or providing your own baseline data, cost projections will reflect changes in both labour costs (proxied by average earnings forecasts) and inflation, weighted according to available evidence on the use of inputs used by different services.

+For adult social services, the population in question is adults.
+Demand per adult is based on projections of adult social care services demand by the Personal Social Services Research Unit, adjusted for forecast population growth of different areas, separately for those aged 18-64 and 65+.

-Demand for children's social care services is assumed to increase in line with population growth, plus an additional 1% each year, to reflect recent trends in children's social care activity. - For other services, the population used is either the overall population or the number of households. - Spending relating to commercial or investment activities is not included by default. - Waste and transport levies are included as a spending item, and assumed to change in future in line with projected net spending on waste management services and highways & transport services, respectively.
+For education and children's social services, the population in question is children.
+Demand for children's social care services is assumed to increase in line with population growth, plus an additional 1% each year, to reflect recent trends in children's social care activity.

+For other services, the population used is either the overall population or the number of households.

+Spending relating to commercial or investment activities is not included by default.

+Waste and transport levies are included as a spending item, and assumed to change in future in line with projected net spending on waste management services and highways & transport services, respectively.